How to Clean a House Before Moving Out

 Logistically, the best time to clean your house is when the furniture you’re moving has already been dismantled and packed.
-However, as some companies offer cleaning as an additional service, you can also hire a removal company to help you.
+However, as some companies offer cleaning services as additional services, you can also hire a removal company to help you.

 At Compare My Move, we’d always recommend that you tackle a clean on a room-by-room basis, to ensure no stone is left unturned.
-To help you prepare for the task of pre-move cleaning, we’re sharing our top tips and tricks to make the job that little bit easier.
+To help you prepare for the task of cleaning before a house move, we’re sharing our top tips and tricks to make the job that little bit easier.

 Gather Your Cleaning Supplies

-Here are the essentials you’ll need for the job:
+Here are the essentials you’ll need for cleaning before a house move: